jclevesque/bagged-budget-svms/README.md

 > Presented in *NIPS 2013 Workshop on Big Learning: Advances in Algorithms and Data Management*, (p.
 5),  2013.

-Everything was tested with python 3.3.

 ### Usage :

-*WARNING: My setup.py is pretty hackish, I only use setuptools to build the dependencies and do not recommend installing with `python setup.py install`.*
+Warning: everything was only tested with python 3.3.

 Build the dependencies with the python setup script :

     python setup.py build

 Then you can run the sample, `cd` into the samples directory and run the `sample_a9a.py` script.
+If you want to be able to call the package system-wide, simple run `python setup.py install`.

 ### Paper and abstract :